Several water projects in the works in Glenn County as dry wells reach new highs

 According to Travis, bottled water for these events was donated from Amazon, Wal-Mart, the Assemblies of God Church, and Nestle – via the California Office of Emergency Services.

-Travis said the Glenn County Sheriff’s Office – Office of Emergency Services coordinates the distribution events and volunteers from the Glenn County Sheriff’s Volunteers and Search and Rescue programs, as well as the Orland Volunteers In Police Services (VIPS) staff each of the events along with a few County staff from OES, Public Health Emergency Preparedness Unit, Planning Department, and County Administration.
+Travis said the Glenn County Sheriff’s Office and the Office of Emergency Services coordinates the distribution events and volunteers from the Glenn County Sheriff’s Volunteers and Search and Rescue programs.
+The Orland Volunteers in Police Services (VIPS) staff each of the events along with a few county staff from OES, Public Health Emergency Preparedness Unit, Planning Department, and County Administration.

 “Support for the events from the Glenn County Board of Supervisors has been tremendous,” said Travis.
 “Supervisors have also helped staff the events.”